permguard/permguard/crates/permguard-languages/tests/fixtures/dogwood/README.md

-`read-login-not-logout.*` are the artifacts of Dogwood's own `dogwood-docs/examples/read_login_not_logout` example, copied verbatim from the reviewed upstream revision (see `NOTICE.md` for the attribution, and `crates/permguard-languages/Cargo.toml` for the revision itself).
+`read-login-not-logout.*` are the artifacts of Dogwood's own `dogwood-docs/examples/read_login_not_logout` example, copied verbatim from the reviewed upstream revision (see `THIRD_PARTY_NOTICES.md` for the dependency inventory, and `crates/permguard-languages/Cargo.toml` for the revision itself).

 They are here rather than paraphrased so the test that uses them proves something worth proving: that Permguard's Dogwood partition, loaded from a ledger commit and driven through Permguard's own